KOOL-FM: History

 KOOL with its marketing savvy became the leader of oldies in the US.
 KOOL had its own Radio store, a physical shop located in Phoenix with radio paraphernalia, records, music, and other oldies items and had a tremendous retail operation.
 At the same time, KOOL opened its own version of a real bar, KOOL CAFE.
 With the Cafe KOOL did music and live promotions every day of the week.
 The Cafe became one of Phoenix's hot spots for years.
 These marketing tactics paid off with the winning of the Marconi award in 1991/92.

-In late 1995, KOOL-FM began simulcasting on KOOL-AM, which stopped playing "older-leaning oldies".
+In late 1995, KOOL-FM began simulcasting on KOOL AM, which stopped playing "older-leaning oldies".

 In 1996, Chancellor acquired KOOL-AM-FM.
-At that time they acquired several other stations in the market, bringing them over their ownership limit of 8.
-They opted to sell KOOL-AM-FM to Salem Media in 1997 and the AM, renamed KPXQ, became a Christian Talk station.
-In 2002, KPXQ became NewsTalk 960 KKNT focusing on conservative talk radio.

-KOOL-FM went to Infinity Broadcasting, later to become CBS Radio.
+At that time they acquired several other stations in the market, bringing them over their ownership limit of eight.
+KOOL AM went to Salem Communications in 1997, while KOOL-FM went to Infinity Broadcasting, later to become CBS Radio.
 The music continued to be about the same until about 1999.
 At that point more late 1970s songs were added while the pre-1964 oldies were cut back slightly.
 In 2001, some early 1980s music was added and the pre-1964 oldies were cut to about two per hour.
 By 2003, as was the case as the oldies format continued to evolve, the pre-1964 oldies were eliminated almost completely with a handful of exceptions.
 More 1980s titles were also added at that point.
 Today the station, like most oldies outlets, has more of a classic hits format than a true oldies format.

 In February 2008, CBS Radio made major layoffs that sent many longtime personalities packing, including Bill Gardner, John Michaels, Camelback Jack (who will later return), Dave Shannon (who with Gardner were the oldest workers in the building and had just received a bonus check for great ratings), and several part-time personalities that had been with the station over the years, including Liz Boyle, Dennis Mitchell and Tony McGraw, "Skippy".

 With the public release of Arbitron PPM data in July 2009, KOOL-FM continued to be one of the most listened-to stations in Phoenix with an airstaff anchored by 30-year market veterans Tom Peake and Steve Goddard along with the return of Camelback Jack at night and radio veteran Jeffrey T. Mason in middays.